Northern Hemisphere Hoodie-Hoo Day

 16) connect with a new spiritual or social experience: go to a palm reader, take your spouse to a swinging singles club, read a book on Celtic & Druidic rituals, attend a pow wow, make your own set of runes, find a favorite incense to burn

-17) go to Goodwill or a flea market and buy a new piece of furniture, even if it’s truly ugly or lacks function; you can always give it away or sell it during your next garage sale
+17) go to a thrift store or a flea market and buy a new piece of furniture, even if it’s truly ugly or lacks function; you can always give it away or sell it during your next garage sale

 18) read Chase’s Annual Events cover to cover—aloud—in place of watching your favorite tv show one night each week

 19) set your clocks ahead early, then keep reminding yourself that you’re simply one hour off from the rest of the world